psu13/mutable-hakyll/draft/quantum.md

 1. The possible values of observables are the eigenvalues of the corresponding operator, and the eigenvectors are the states that achieve those values.
-In addition, for the operators that represent observables, the eigenvectors always form an orthonormal basis of the underlying state space.
+In addition, for the operators that represent observables, we can find eigenvectors that form an orthonormal basis of the underlying state space.
 Which is really convenient.

 OK.
 See you in [Part 3](measurement.html).

 ### References

-Here are some books I like that take the "linear algebra" viewpoint of quantum mechanics and run with it.
+Here are some things I like.

 1. Hughes' [The Structure and Interpretation of Quantum Mechanics](https://www.hup.harvard.edu/catalog.php?isbn=9780674843929), is more